 Mortgage bond prices ended the week higher pushing mortgage interest rates lower.
 We had a week of very mixed data.
 Industrial production data was weaker than expected which was generally bond friendly to start the week.
 Stronger than expected housing starts data Tuesday was not what the bond market was looking for but the reaction was muted.
 Significant stock weakness Wednesday helped mortgage bonds finish the day in positive territory.
 This was followed by lower than expected weekly jobless claims Thursday.
 Fortunately mortgage bonds were positive overall for the week.
 Rates finished the week generally about 1/4 of a discount point lower.
+The Treasury auctions will be carefully watched this week.
+If foreign demand remains solid rates should hold steady.

 Economic Factors